BrenoTeixeira/health_insurance_ranking/README.md

 Vehicle_Damage|	1 : Customer got his/her vehicle damaged in the past.
 0 : Customer didn't get his/her vehicle damaged in the past.
 Annual_Premium|	The amount customer needs to pay as premium in the year PolicySalesChannel|	Anonymized Code for the channel of outreaching to the customer ie. Different Agents, Over Mail, Over Phone, In Person, etc.
-Vintage|	Number of Days, Customer has been associated with the company Response|	1 : Customer is interested, 0 : Customer is not interested
+Vintage|	Number of Days the customer has been associated with the company Response|	1 : Customer is interested, 0 : Customer is not interested
 </br><br/>